loungerider/local-devenv-demo/README.md

 devbox shell
 ```

 This demo assumes that podman and minikube are not installed on your OS. go-task is used to abstract common commands.
+A custom KUBECONFIG file will be generated and used for this demo.

 ```bash
 task --list
 task devenv-init
 ```

-Using a single node minikube cluster because some examples would have issues when tunneling to the exposed service using the `minikube service <app_name> --profile devenv`
+Using a single node minikube cluster because some examples would have issues when tunneling to the exposed service when executing `minikube service <app_name> --profile devenv`